Briscola: a very popular Italian card game

 Once the winner of a trick is determined, that player collects the cards on the table, and places them face down in a pile, then each player draws a card from the deck, starting from the winner of the trick and going on counterclockwise.
 The winner of the last hand is the first to play the following hand.
 The players will always have three cards in hand at the beginning of each round, except for the last rounds, after all the cards form the deck have been drawn.
 In the last rounds the player will have only two, then one card in hand.
 The briscola is the last card of the deck to be drawn.

 After all the cards in the deck have been drawn and collected, it's time to declare the winner.
-Every player counts the value of the cards that he has collected, see above for the cards value.
+Every player counts the value of the cards that has been collected (see above for the cards value).
 Cards with face value from seven to two are worth zero points, so each suit has a total value of 30 points and there are a total of 120 points in a deck.
 The player with the highest points is the winner.

 In team Briscola, played 2 vs 2, team members usually use signs and gestures to communicate to the partner what cards are holding in their hands.
 Half of the fun of the game is spotting the signals or hiding them from the opponents.